 Animal Balance is a U.S.-based nonprofit that uses large-scale animal sterilization campaigns to benefit island communities across the globe.
-The organization was founded in 2002 by Emma Clifford, in response to her discovery that cats and dogs in the Galapagos Islands were being poisoned to reduce their populations.
-Animal Balance was established with the mission of reducing animal populations humanely, bringing about “solutions without suffering.”
+The organization was founded in 2002 by Emma Clifford after discovering that cats and dogs in the Galapagos Islands were being poisoned to reduce their populations.
+Animal Balance was established to reduce animal populations humanely, bringing about “solutions without suffering.”

 The Z*M*A*S*H model introduced in Oahu opens up exciting new possibilities for future campaigns, both for Animal Balance and other organizations.
 Animal Balance’s use of non-surgical sterilization will continue and potentially expand, as the team is hoping to add the contraceptive implant Suprelorin as an option for female dogs.